Getting lost in a new city

 2. Quanti incroci deve passare prima di girare?

-(How many intersections must they pass before turning?)
+(How many intersections do they have to pass before turning?)

 3. Che cosa deve fare al semaforo rosso?

-(What should they do at the red traffic light?)
+(What do they have to do at the red traffic light?)

 4. Dove si trova la bottega del fratello?